Back to Blog

 AppBlock:

-• Willpower needed to set up and maintain schedules
+• Requires setting up and maintaining schedules

 • Multiple options can create decision fatigue

-• Easy to over-customize and create loopholes
+• Easy to over-customize and accidentally create loopholes

-• Strict Mode helps but must be actively enabled
+• Strict Mode helps, but must be actively enabled

 • The default state is access — you must configure restrictions